mhmmdk/Mohammedkn.com/archive/zip-postal-address-ethiopia.md

 ---

 # What are zip in Addis Ababa, Ethiopia?
-## List of zip/postal address for street in Addis Ababa/Finfinne.
+## List of zip/postal address for street in Finfinne.